Sanssouci: Ethos of Sanssouci

 In the park, east of the palace, is the Sanssouci Picture Gallery, built from 1755 to 1764 under the supervision of the architect Johann Gottfried Büring.
 It stands on the site of a former greenhouse, where Frederick raised tropical fruit.
 The Picture Gallery is the oldest extant museum built for a ruler in Germany.
 Like the palace itself, it is a long, low building, dominated by a central domed bow of three bays.

 To the west is the New Chambers, built between 1771 and 1775 as accommodation for guests and with rooms to entertain them.
 The building mirrors the Picture Gallery externally, thus adding to the symmetry of the Sanssouci ensemble.

 Following the death of Frederick a new era began, a visible sign of which was the change in architectural styles.
 Neo-Classicism, popular elsewhere in Europe but ignored by Frederick, now found its way to Potsdam and Berlin during the reign of the new king Frederick William II.
-He ordered the construction of a new palace in the new more fashionable style, and stayed at Sanssouci only occasionally.
+He ordered the construction of a new palace, the Marmorpalais, in the new more fashionable style, and stayed at Sanssouci only occasionally.

 The reception and bedrooms were renovated and completely altered immediately after Frederick's death.
 Frederick William von Erdmannsdorff received the commission for the refurbishment.
 While Frederick had been constructing the New Palace in the Baroque style between 1763 and 1769, Erdmannsdorff, an advocate of the new neo-classical style, had created Schloss Wörlitz in Wörlitz Park, the first neo-classical palace in Germany.
 As a result of his influence, Sanssouci became the first of the palaces in Potsdam and Berlin to be remodelled with a neo-classical interior.
-In 1797, Frederick William II was succeeded by Frederick William III; he visited Sanssouci even less frequently than did his father, preferring to spend the summer months in Paretz Palace or on the Pfaueninsel in Berlin.
+In 1797, Frederick William II was succeeded by Frederick William III; he visited Sanssouci even less frequently than his father, preferring to spend the summer months in Paretz Palace or on the Pfaueninsel in Berlin.